jeremy-d-jones/jeremy-d-jones/README.md

 - vibe-coding with cursor

 ## goals
-AI has democratized access to tech.
 With the barriers to expression removed, what can a person create if they pour all of themselves into something?

 ---